yauhen-l/remember-last-position-totem-plugin/README.md

 in Plugins view.

 # How it works
-On video playing it stores file path and current video location offset in `remember-last-position.pydata` at the plugin folder.
+On video playback, it stores the file path of the current video, and its current time offset in `remember-last-position.pydata` at the plugin folder.

 After opening the same file, its location will be restored.